divio/divio-cloud-docs/background/maintenance.rst

 Maintenance operations
 ==================================

-Most operations that take place on Divio projects can be considered routine operations, and will not under normal circumstances interrupt the function of web applications.
+Most operations that take place on Divio applications can be considered routine operations, and will not under normal circumstances interrupt the function of web applications.

 Some however by their nature are more complex and can require a brief downtime.
 The most notable example is deployments